ajuvonen/getfit/README.md

 # getfit
-Getfit is a simple frontend-only exercise planner created with Vue3 and Vite.
+Getfit is a simple frontend-only exercise planner created with Vue3, TypeScript, and Vite.
 Used libraries include Pinia, Vuetify, Cypress and Vitest.
+You can decide which activities are available in the schedule, then add weeks and activities for each weekday.
+The app features simple drag & drop and copy functionalities.

 ## Requirements